Can you relate to any of these realities?

 - You’ve been more down lately, and have been pushing depression or sadness away but that’s not working so well.
-You make herculean efforts to manage your life and soldier on, but you realize you can’t keep going on like this.
+You work hard to manage your life and carry on, but you realize you can’t keep going on like this.

 - You’ve become snarky, downright mean or shut down to some of the people nearest and dearest to you.
 This tends to happen when certain situations push your buttons.
 It doesn’t change anything and makes things worse.